ballerina-platform/ballerina-spec/beps/lib-ftp/1490_file_content_listener.md

 When a file is detected, the listener determines which method to invoke using the following priority order:

 1. **Annotation-Based Override** (Highest Priority):
-   - If a method is annotated with `@ftp:FileConfig { pattern: "..." }` and the file matches the specified pattern, that method is invoked regardless of the file extension's default mapping.
+   - If a method is annotated with `@ftp:FunctionConfig { fileNamePattern: "..." }` and the file matches the specified pattern, that method is invoked regardless of the file extension's default mapping.
    - See [Section 4: Method Override via Annotation](#4-method-override-via-annotation) for details.

 2. **Default Extension Mapping**: